AndyMic03/Polaris/README.md

    - URL Parameters: The script parses URL parameters to determine the team and current location, enabling QR code scanning for location-based clues.

 3. CSV Data Files
-   - gameParameters.csv: Stores the list of teams and locations in the game and the game name.
    - textHints.csv: Contains textual hints associated with each location and team.
    - imageHints.csv: Holds image-based hints corresponding to locations and teams.
    - textChallenges.csv: Contains textual challenges corresponding to locations and teams.